 DTA appraisers in the Real Estate cost center handle the assessment of all residential and commercial properties.
-The real estate taxes generated from assessments account for over 65 percent of all General Fund revenue.
+The real estate taxes generated from The Department of Tax Administration supports the following County Vision Elements:

+assessments account for over 65 percent of all General Fund revenue.
 The residential real estate market in FY 2019 is expected to continue the recent pattern of modest increases.
 Commercial values have been constrained by changes in the office market.
 Most submarkets are experiencing double-digit vacancy rates, as tenants have cut back on space requirements.
 Secondary markets have also suffered from a flight to quality as new office construction along the Silver Line Corridor continues at a robust level.